Zhang Miao (politician)

-Zhang Miao (died 195), courtesy name Mengzhuo, was a Chinese politician and warlord who lived in the late Eastern Han dynasty of China.
+Zhang Miao (died 195 (Note: The Zizhi Tongjian indicated that Zhang Miao died in the autumn (7th to 9th month) of the 2nd year of the Xing'ping era of Emperor Xian's reign.
+This corresponds to 24 Aug to 19 Nov 195 on the Julian calendar.)), courtesy name Mengzhuo, was a Chinese politician and warlord who lived in the late Eastern Han dynasty of China.

 Early life and career

 Zhang Miao was from Shouzhang County (壽張縣), Dongping Commandery (東平郡), which is in present-day Yanggu County, Shandong.
 He was known for being chivalrous as a youth, and he often helped the poor and the needy.
 He earned much respect from the scholar-gentry for his deeds.
 He was also a friend of Cao Cao and Yuan Shao.

 Zhang Miao was later recruited into the civil service and was commissioned as a Cavalry Commandant (騎都尉) after achieving excellent results in the imperial examination.
 He was subsequently promoted to be the Administrator (太守) of Chenliu Commandery (陳留郡; around present-day Kaifeng, Henan).

 Campaign against Dong Zhuo

 In 190, Zhang Miao and Cao Cao were among the first to take up arms against Dong Zhuo, leading to the formation of a coalition and the launching of a campaign against Dong.
 During a battle at Bianshui (汴水), Zhang Miao sent his subordinate Wei Zi (衞茲) to lead troops to assist Cao Cao.
+(Note: Wei was killed at the Battle of Xingyang.)
 At the time, Yuan Shao, who was the coalition chief, behaved arrogantly and elicited strong criticism from Zhang Miao.
 Yuan Shao was furious and he told Cao Cao to kill Zhang Miao, but Cao refused and said, "Mengzhuo is our friend so we should be tolerate him.
 Now, the Empire has yet to be pacified, so we shouldn't start an internal conflict."
 Zhang Miao was very grateful to Cao Cao when he heard about it, but he also felt uneasy.